TOBIAS MATTHAY opened his School of Pianoforte Playing in London in

 meeting.

-Friends of the Association Although this category of membership is no longer active, the Association values the continued support of the committed individuals whose names appear on this list.
+† Although the "Friends" category of membership is no longer active, the Association values the continued support of the committed individuals whose names appear on this list.

 All categories of membership are subject to approval by the Board of Governors.
 A subscription to the Matthay News is included with all forms of membership, and membership must be renewed annually by remittance of dues to the Treasurer.
 Billing is made in the Fall.